dictionaria/teanu/README.md

 </tr></tbody>
 </table>

+While “Vanikoro” is commonly talked about as if it were a single island, it is technically a cluster of islands, surrounded by a single belt of coral reef.
+The largest island is [_Banie_](../units/teanu-Banie_1), followed by [_Teanu_](../units/teanu-Teanu_1) [_Fig.
+2_]; the latter gave its name to the language spoken in the northeast area of Vanikoro.
+The same language has also been known in the literature as _Puma_ or _Buma_ (e.g. Tryon 2002), after the main village on Teanu island.

 Vanikoro's traditional context is a society of fishermen and farmers – growing tubers, raising pigs and poultry.

 ### The languages of Vanikoro
-In earlier times, the island group of Vanikoro used to be divided into three tribal territories, whose historical boundaries are still well remembered today [_Fig.
+In earlier times, the island group of Vanikoro used to be divided into three tribal territories, whose historical boundaries are still well remembered today.
+Each tribe had its distinctive language: **Teanu** in the northeast, **Lovono** in the west, **Tanema** in the south [_Fig.
 2_].
-Each tribe had its distinctive language: **Teanu** in the northeast, **Lovono** in the west, **Tanema** in the south.
+These three languages were vibrant in 1834 when Gaimard, a French naturalist, wrote down the first wordlists in Vanikoro languages.
+(He called the three languages _Tanéanou_ [Teanu], _Vanikoro_ [Lovono], and _Tanema_).

 During the 20th century, the latter two languages became almost extinct, replaced by Teanu.
 In 2012, Lovono was surviving with only 4 speakers, and Tanema with only one.
 In 2021, all the Lovono speakers had passed away, resulting in the language becoming extinct.

 During my fieldwork trips in Vanikoro (2005, 2012), I collected linguistic data on these three languages.